shujianbu/newshub/README.md

 ### Browser Addon

-The Browser addon will indicate whether one article or publication is already in our database and whether there have been changes on the article.
-Readers will be able to add new publications to our database and receive email alerts as they wish.
+The Browser addon will indicate whether an article is already in our database and whether changes have been made to the article.
+Readers will be able to add new articles and publications to our database and receive email alerts if they wish to.

 ### Findings & Reports

+We will also produce monthly reports and visualizations to help our readers better understand the data that we collect.
+Monthly reports will highlight publications that make major changes to their online articles with both stories and visualizations.
+We will also right individual stories on substantial changes related to important news events.

 ### Team